hotelcurtains/CS115/notes pt 2.md

 N.B.
 ![logic tables and symbols for AND, OR, and NOT gates](image-3.png)
 key:
+- everything can be written with AND, OR, and/or NOT, it just might be impractical
 - addition = OR
   - `x + y` = `x OR y`
 - multiplication = AND